 Editors Note: This post was written two years ago in honor of Martin Luther King Jr. Day.
 This year, we have seen the dangerous consequences of the words of President Trump that, as I wrote at the time, “tore us down” instead of lifting us up.
 Today, as we look toward the imminent inauguration of President-elect Joe Biden and Vice President-elect Kamala Harris, we republish this essay to remember what Dr. King taught: “The arc of the moral universe is long, but it bends toward justice.”

 At times like these, with division and anger leading the national conversation, we can feel grateful that there is a day to honor someone who represents their polar opposite.

-At times like these we may hang on to the words of Martin Luther King like a life raft as we swim, daily, in waters polluted by ALL CAPS tweeting, race-baiting, lies and childish insults from our commander in chief.
+At times like these, we may hang on to the words of Dr. Martin Luther King Jr. like a life raft as we swim, daily, in waters polluted by tweeting in all caps, race-baiting, lies and childish insults from our commander in chief.

 Remember there was a time when words uplifted, not tore us down:

-“Violence is not the way,” said King.
+“Violence is not the way,” Dr. King said.
 “Hate is not the way.
 Bitterness is not the way.
 We must stand up with love in our hearts, with a lack of bitterness and yet a determination to protest courageously for justice and freedom in this land.”

 It’s so often hard to remember this.

 In the age of Trump many of us — I do, at least — feel ashamed to see words giving comfort to white supremacists.
 And some of us feel helpless witnessing a brutal federal policy that separates families in our name.

 Now in the age of Facebook Live, we have also been made painfully aware of the continued, systemic racism faced by people of color no matter who has been in the Oval Office — including an African American president.